 7. Should I stay or should I go-go?
 Sign up for text or email alerts from local authorities in case mandatory evacuations are ordered.
 Where is your nearest shelter?
 Can you stay with family in a safer area?
 If you decide to leave, go earlier than you think you need to.
 Everyone else will.

 8. Stock up with staples.
-When hurricanes are forecast, it’s a toss-up which your local supermarket will sell out of first–batteries, milk or bread.
+When summer hurricanes are forecast, it’s a toss-up which your local supermarket will sell out of first–batteries, milk or bread.
 Flashlights, canned goods, bottled water, a radio (hand-cranked if possible), a hand can-opener, duct tape and tarps (for unexpected leaks) are all good to have in the house.
 If your neighbor didn’t stock up and wants to borrow a cup of batteries – well, that’s your call.

 9. If you lose power, remember food in the freezer may last for a couple of days if you don’t open the door.
 Perishables in the refrigerator should be eaten quickly or thrown out.
 Time to invent new “hurricane combos” – who knew hummus and lime yogurt went so well together?